 Most people of intermediate skiing ability and above would generally go for the full Portes du Soleil area pass, which incorporates 12 linked ski resorts and 650km of marked pistes.
-With this pass you can ski in both France (Morzine, Les Gets, Avoriaz, Montriond, Abondance, St Jean d’Aulps and Chatel) and Switzerland (Champery, Les Crozets, Champoussin, Morgins and Torgon) and enjoy the full extent of one of the world’s largest ski areas.
+With this pass, you can ski in both France (Morzine, Les Gets, Avoriaz, Montriond, Abondance, St Jean d’Aulps and Chatel) and Switzerland (Champery, Les Crozets, Champoussin, Morgins and Torgon) and enjoy the full extent of one of the world’s largest ski areas.

 The Portes du Soleil pass is available from 5 hours to 30 days duration, or if you are a regular visitor to the area then a season pass is probably your best option.
-There is also an 8-day non-consecutive option available if you err towards frequent shorter visits that don't quite justify a season pass.
+There is also a 5-day non-consecutive option available if you err towards frequent shorter visits that don't quite justify a season pass.
 Have a look at our Ski Area Guide to help you decide what pass is best for you.